sellrik/GpsTracker/README.md

 You can find his video here: https://www.youtube.com/watch?v=ywljyO74MjE

-To keep the app running in the background, check out this website: https://dontkillmyapp.com/
+To keep the app running in the background you probably have to set some settings on your android device, check out this website for more details: https://dontkillmyapp.com/